melaniesagasser/GitBranch/docs/create-branch.md

 ## Steps

 1. In your GitHub repository, make sure you’re on the **Code** tab.
 2. Check that the branch menu under the repository title shows the `main` branch.
-   \\ If you’re not on `main`, select it from the branch menu.
+If you’re not on `main`, select it from the branch menu.
-3. Click the branch menu to open the Switch branches/tags dropdown.
+1. Click the branch menu to open the **Switch branches/tags** dropdown menu.
-4. In the entry field with the search icon, enter a name for your new child branch.
+2. In the entry field with the search icon, enter a name for your new child branch.
-5. In the **Branches** tab of the dropdown, click **Create branch `<branch-name>` from main**.
+3. In the **Branches** tab of the dropdown, click **Create branch `<branch-name>` from main**.

 ## Result